igneous-labs/solores/README.md

 The instructions must be declared in enum order to work with bincode.

-No account definitions are supported.
+No account definitions are supported, since system and stake program have their account defs in `solana-program` already.

 ## Features